sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [ ] Make "inverse video" the default mode.

-1. [x] B0008 Alignment chokes on '.' in sequence.
+1. [.]
+B0008 Alignment chokes on '.' in sequence.
 Fix that, maybe adding an option for the default gap character. => Fixed, but consensus keeps '-' even when alignment has '.'; the character for blanks should be determined from the alignment itself.